lindaprotocol/documentation-en/docs/using_javatron/metrics.md

           group: group-xxx
           instance: xxx-02
     ```
-    You can download and use this template and modify the configuration items `targets`, it is used to configure the ip and prometheus port of the java-tron node.
-If you deploy multiple java-tron nodes, you can configure multiple `targets` to monitor multiple nodes.
+    You can download and use this template and modify the configuration items `targets`, it is used to configure the ip and prometheus port of the java-linda node.
+If you deploy multiple java-linda nodes, you can configure multiple `targets` to monitor multiple nodes.

 3. Start a Prometheus container